WHAT IS AN OVERSEAS MIDWIFERY PLACEMENT WITH WORK THE WORLD?

-On your Midwifery Placement you’ll have the chance to rotate through the Antenatal, Postnatal and Premature Baby Units, encountering complicated birthing procedures, terminations, and miscarriages.
+On your Midwifery placement, you’ll have the chance to rotate through the Antenatal, Postnatal and Premature Baby Units, encountering complicated birthing procedures, terminations, and miscarriages.
 Perceiving how patient numbers regularly exceed bed space will open your eyes to the impact a lack of resources has on local women and the staff who help them.
-Read stories from those who’ve already travelled with us to Kandy.
+Read stories from those who’ve already undertaken midwifery programs in Kandy.

 Vietnam - Hue